firedrone/Spider/doc/HACKING/README.1st.md

-In this direcspidery
+In this directory
 -----------------

-This direcspidery has helpful information about what you need to know to hack on Spider!
+This directory has helpful information about what you need to know to hack on Spider!

 First, read `GettingStarted.md` to learn how to get a start in Spider